National data collection and reporting

 This includes the development of national key performance measures for reporting the performance of Australian schooling.
 ACARA has developed and education ministers have approved the Measurement Framework for Schooling in Australia 2010, which lists and defines these measures for the 2010 and 2011 reporting years and the Measurement Framework for Schooling in Australia 2012, which lists revised measures for reporting from the 2012 reporting year.

 ACARA publishes the annual National Report on Schooling in Australia on behalf of the Standing Council on School Education and Early Childhood (SCSEEC).

-The report specifically addresses Education Ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
-It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school numbers, staffing, enrolments, attendance and student attainment.
+The report specifically addresses education ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
+It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school and staff numbers as well as student enrolments, attendance, progression, achievement and attainment.

 ACARA is also responsible for collecting data from schools for the purpose of accountability and reporting, research and analysis, and resource allocation.
 Information on individual schools was published for the first time on the My School

 website on 28 January 2010.